moby/moby/docs/sources/articles/security.md

     is specifically engineered to behave like a router or firewall, of course).

-This means that in most cases, containers will not need “real” root privileges *at all*.
-And therefore, containers can run with a reduced capability set; meaning that “root” within a container has much less privileges than the real “root”.
+This means that in most cases, containers will not need "real" root privileges *at all*.
+And therefore, containers can run with a reduced capability set; meaning that "root" within a container has much less privileges than the real "root".
 For instance, it is possible to:

--   deny all “mount” operations;
+-   deny all "mount" operations;
 -   deny access to raw sockets (to prevent packet spoofing);
 -   deny access to some filesystem operations, like creating new device nodes, changing the owner of files, or altering attributes